 There are three important components to starting tomatoes from seeds.
 Although a lot of these steps are similar to starting other plants, we have some other great tips for you that will make sure you have the healthiest tomato plants possible.

-Step One: The Seed Starting
+1. The Tomato Seed Starting

 TIP: At this stage bottom heat will speed up sprouting and also increase the percentage of seeds that sprout successfully.
 It can also help prevent certain types of rot caused by cold.

-Step Two: Caring for the Growing Seedlings
+2. Caring for the Growing Seedlings

 As your seedlings grow they will become less sensitive but require more water in a day.

 TIP:You can also repeat this transplanting process, moving up pot size and burying more stem, to get plants with extra-large and strong roots systems for soil culture.

 As the plants grow they will need more food.
 Start a weekly fertilizer regime at a low strength like 5-5-5 NPK and if signs of yellowing occur in the new growth increase fertilizing.